 Find a waterfront cottage in Norfolk

 You’ll typically pay a hefty premium to rent a cottage on the waterfront, whether it’s overlooking the Thames or the coast of Cornwall.
 But Norfolk has such a wealth of coastline, rivers and lakes, that it’s a great destination if you want to gaze out over your own little patch of water.
 Kett Country Cottages has an inspiring collection that includes coastguard huts, modern harbour-front apartments and pretty houses overlooking the Broads.
+You might like the idea of a Norfolk road trip.

 Waterfront cottage in Norfolk